-NSC Distinguished Service to Safety Award, the most prestigious award given to individuals by the National Safety Council, celebrated its 79th anniversary in 2021.
+NSC Distinguished Service to Safety Award, the most prestigious award given to individuals by the National Safety Council, is celebrating its 80th anniversary in 2022.
 The award recognizes outstanding service and contributions to the field of safety.

 Candidates are nominated by the general public and NSC members, and reviewed by NSC Division committees.

 Candidates must have had a sustained impact on the safety movement at the local, national or international level that resulted in increased injury prevention.
 This may also include advancement of safety theory and research.
-Learn more here and submit your nominations.
+Learn more here.